WHAT YOU NEED TO KNOW

 Log into your MyGCC account

-> Under Finances, Click no “ “other financial…” arrow
+> Under Finances, Click on “ “other financial…” arrow

 > Click on Account Activity and arrows to right